 She previously worked in the private sector during her undergraduate years and decided to leverage that knowledge into the public benefits sector advocating for housing rights nationwide, primarily for African American and culturally diverse communities while actively building relationships with program partners, community resources, and financial institutions.

-Latisha has attended UC Berkley’s Corporate Education Programs earning professional certification in Business Administration and Professional Communications among various industry certifications.
+Latisha has attended UC Berkley’s Corporate Education Programs earning professional certification in Business Administration and Professional Communications among various industry certifications, earning her BA in 2005.
 She was a licensed real estate agent until her transition to the public benefits sector.
 She lives in the East Bay can be found adventuring around with her 4 year old son, Isaac.